We are committed to restoring hope and contributing to a brighter future for the school children of Burundi.

 Restoring Hope in Burundi and Beyond

-With the political unrest in Burundi since April 2015, our focus has shifted to children who fled their homeland and became refugees in the neighboring countries of Rwanda and Uganda to the north.
-Many of these children have no parents.
-Burundi Education Fund, Inc. is sponsoring hundreds of students to attend elementary and secondary school.
-Annual tuition fees vary from $100 to $400.
+Due to new-found political unrest in Burundi, in April 2015 our focus shifted northward to follow families who fled their homeland and became refugees in the neighboring countries of Rwanda and then Uganda.
+In the process, many refugee children lost 1 or both of their parents.
+Burundi Education Fund, Inc. is sponsoring hundreds of students to attend elementary and secondary schools in both countries.
+Annual tuition fees vary from $100 to $450.

 Unstructured Education Systems

 Education for refugees is challenging.
 The issues of deep poverty make it difficult for most students to obtain an education.
 However, poverty isn’t the only underlying cause of poor education.
 Access to schooling is often challenging since public schools don’t always admit refugee students.
-Consequently, many of the students that we support must either attend private schools or no school at all.
+Consequently, many prospective students must either attend private school or no school at all.